 There is a controlled foreign corporation (CFC) regime, as explained in Section II.ii, which aims to prevent deferral of taxation on overseas earnings.

 Under Korean tax law, no patent box regime exists.
 However, Korean tax law allows, subject to certain conditions, a 50 per cent tax reduction in income generated from the transfer of a patent or technology that a small or medium-sized enterprise (as defined) acquired as a result of its own research and development.

 Finally, with respect to BEPS Action 4, a limitation on interest deductibility started to be enforced from 2019.
-Related party interest is not deductible to the extent of the greater of (1) the amount of interest disallowed under the thin capitalisation rules and (2) net interest expense incurred on related party loans that exceed 30 per cent of taxable income plus net interest expense, depreciation and amortisation (EBITDA).
+Related-party interest is not deductible to the extent of the greater of (1) the amount of interest disallowed under the thin capitalisation rules and (2) the net interest expense incurred on related-party loans that exceed 30 per cent of taxable income plus net interest expense, depreciation and amortisation (EBITDA).

 ii Common ownership: group structures and intercompany transactions